Bureau of Economic Analysis, Commerce.

 Director, Bureau of Economic Analysis.

-For reasons set forth in the preamble, BEA proposes to amend 15 CFR part 801 as follows:
+For reasons set forth in the preamble, BEA amends 15 CFR part 801 as follows:

 PART 801—SURVEY OF INTERNATIONAL TRADE IN SERVICES BETWEEN U.S. AND FOREIGN PERSONS AND SURVEYS OF DIRECT INVESTMENT